near/bos-web-engine/press-release-faq.md

-BWE is the new execution environment for BOS components which offers a more reliable security guarantee and enables modern web development features which have previously been missing like npm dependencies, TypeScript, ........... along with advanced features for performance optimizations.
+BWE is the new execution environment for BOS components which offers a more reliable security guarantee and enables modern web development features which have previously been missing like npm dependencies, TypeScript, and hooks— along with advanced features for performance optimizations.

 Until now, BOS components have been written to be compatible with the "VM".
-This VM processes components line by line and executes statements only if it has been built top understand them and knows them to be safe.
+This VM processes components line by line and executes statements only if it has been built to understand them and knows them to be safe.
 It relies on this restrictive processing for security.
-This model creates a constant tug of war between expanding capability of BOS components and maintaining security.
+This model creates a constant tug of war between expanding the capability of BOS components and maintaining security.
 Importing code which expects to execute in a typical browser environment is not possible.

-In contrast, BWE leverages the sandboxing configuration of iframes buiilt into browsers to isolate the execution of each component.
+In contrast, BWE leverages the sandboxing configuration of iframes built into browsers to isolate the execution of each component.
 Each component's code is passed to an invisible iframe along with an instance of Preact.
-Preact executes the components and the rendered output is serializes and passed out of the iframe.
+Preact executes the components and the rendered output is serialized and passed out of the iframe.
 Then, the output of all the iframes is composed together into a single tree for render on the page.
 One way to think of this is that each component is run as its own isolated applet and given a messaging system to integrate with other components.
 This allows being significantly less restrictive with the code a component can run, since the only surface of exposure